Mellanox/ci-demo/README.md

 # executed once, after steps are done
 pipeline_stop:
   run: echo All done

+# executed before each container image build phase
+# user can run any script to modify container image content
+# also, can define 'on_image_build: script' key in runs_on_containers
+# section , per specific containers
+pipeline_on_image_build:
+  run: echo Building image

 # List of artifacts to attach to Jenkins results page for build
 archiveArtifacts: config.log